mxyx0412/TheOtherUs/README.md

  ## Werewolf
 ### **Team: Neutral**
-The Werewolf is a solo nuetral killer, and must eliminate all opposing factions.
+The Werewolf is a solo nuetral killer with its own win condition.

-The Werewolf spawns with no kill button, and must use Rampage to enable their kill button for a short period of time, with a very short kill cooldown.
-When the ability runs out, the kill button goes away, and the werewolf must wait for the rampage cooldown to finish before being able to kill again.
+Although the Werwolf has a kill button, they can't use it unless they are Rampaged.
+Once the Werewolf rampages they gain Impostor vision and the ability to kill.
+However, unlike most killers their kill cooldown is really short.
+The Werewolf needs to be the last killer alive to win the game.

 ### Game Options
 | Name | Description |